Volkswagen e-up! (2019-2022) performance, top speed & motor

-The Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size
+The Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size and intended use

 |0-62mph||Top speed||Driven wheels||Power|

 There’s plenty of punch at lower speeds, however, and you’ll notice only a faint whir from the motor under heavier loads.
-Refinement at a cruise is good, too; like all electric cars, the lack of engine noise means other sounds are more noticeable, but road noise is well suppressed by the skinny tyres.
+Refinement at a cruise is good, too; like all electric cars, the lack of engine noise means other sounds are more noticeable, but road noise is suppressed by skinny tyres.

 Volkswagen e-up!
 0-62mph, top speed and acceleration